-The Metaphase stage found in meiosis I is called the Metaphase I. In here, the pairs of chromosomes began to arrange on the Metaphase plate and then they bind to the meiotic spindle.
+Metaphase 1 is the metaphase of meiosis 1.
+During this phase, the pairs of homologous chromosomes arrange on the metaphase plate of the cell, and then they bind to the meiotic spindle through centromeres.
 At this moment, the centrioles can be seen at the opposite poles of the dividing cell.

 The pairs of homologous chromosomes get attached to the spindle fibres from each pole, at the opposite sides.
 At this stage, the cell contains a full set of chromosomes.
 Metaphase 1 occurs after prophase 1.
 Anaphase 1 is the next phase after metaphase 1.